 When the days get longer, your cat’s body will produce less melatonin.
 As a result, they will instinctively re-enter their reproductive cycle.
 Typically, a cat will need to experience around 12 hours of natural daylight to enter heat.

-Where this science falls down a little is when cats stay indoors all year around.
+Where this science falls down a little is when cats stay indoors all year round.
 If a cat lives under artificial light all year, they could enter heat at any time.
 This makes keeping your cat’s temperature consistent and comfortable even more important.

 Can Cats Get Too Much Sun?